Call Us: 020 8771 5254

 Have yourself an alternative Christmas Day

 Spending Christmas Day without your children is always going to be different, but different doesn’t mean bad.
-Whether that’s spending it with friends and family, volunteering at your local community kitchen (Time Out has a list of places in London that need volunteers here), or even settling down on your own with some good food and that boxset that you’ve been meaning to watch all year, it’s important to have a strategy in place for the day.
+Whether that’s spending it with friends and family, volunteering at your local community kitchen, or even settling down on your own with some good food and that boxset that you’ve been meaning to watch all year, it’s important to have a strategy in place for the day.
+Crisis has a list of places in London that needs volunteers here, as do Londonist, which you can find here.

 Christmas can be any day